Defibrillators (AEDs)

 What is the difference between a heart attack and a cardiac arrest?

-Are there instances when I shouldn’t use a defibrillator?
+When should I not use a defibrillator?

 How much do defibrillators cost?